alexskyme/pdsnd_github/README.md

 The files used in the project are the main python file *bikeshare.py* and 3 data files of washington.csv, new_york_city.csv and chicago.csv.

 ### Credits
 Credits go out the the bikeshare company for sharing its data.
+And Udacity to show the details of how to do _things_ as an example.